 In March of this year (2019), the European Commission (EC) declared a new policy to promote the mutual recognition of ski instructor qualifications across Europe.
 The Common Training Test, or CTT, is to be adopted by all major European associations for ski instructors.

-Below is a brief summary of the main points from the EC’s regulation, published this spring.
+Below is a brief summary of the main points from the EC’s regulation, published in Spring 2019.

 Aims of the CTT

-The CTT, aims to facilitate the mobility of high level, professional ski instructors across Europe.
+The CTT, aims to facilitate the mobility of high level, professional ski instructors across the EU.
 Although ski instructors already benefit from mutual recognition of qualifications under Directive 2005/36/EC, this is not always the reality.